Harry Potter and the Chamber of Secrets (Windows, Mac OS Classic, Mac OS X)

 Upload the music that isn't used here, but is on GameCube/PS2/Xbox versions.

 This appears to be part of the E3 song, meant to be played inside the Chamber of Secrets itself only to be cut off after the horns stop.
-This song makes its appearance in the GBC and GBA releases, at the title screen.
-It is an arranged version on both handhelds.
+This is used in the PS1 version.

 A looped version of the orchestrated Happy Hogwarts song, which technically only goes used on the console versions.